begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Origin/Readme.md

 Steps:

 1. Click + near "Search games".
 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-origin.json)" and open it.
-After succesful installation, launch.
+After succesful installation, click Launch.
 3. Changing settings to save resources (you can skip this).

     To disable **hardware acceleration**, which in my case uses 500+ MiB of GPU (!) see this Reddit post, [link](https://www.reddit.com/r/origin/comments/q8o9gv/disable_origin_client_hardware_acceleration).
 In our case, the directory is /path/to/northstar-client/drive_c/Program Files (x86)/Origin/platforms